 Upload any files and download a copy of your final report for your records.
-You'll obtain project advisor verification for the great work you completed and then submit to your council for review and approval.
+You'll obtain project advisor verification for the great work you completed and then submit to GSWNY or review and approval.

-As when you submitted your proposal to your council at Step 5, your council will have a specific review and approval process for Step 7, so be sure to check in with them for next steps.
+As when you submit your proposal to GSWNY at Step 5, we will have a specific review and approval process for Step 7, so be sure to check in with them for next steps.
+Find your council.